What is Whole Body Cryotherapy?

-With the recent explosion of Cryotherapy into mainstream industry and media, many sources have been quick to either claim the modality as effective or ineffective.
+With the recent explosion of Whole Body Cryotherapy into mainstream industry and media, many sources have been quick to either claim cryotherapy treatment as effective and beneficial to improve athletic performance or simply ineffective.
 This article summarizes a 20 page report conducted by Dr. Rhonda Patrick, Ph.D, expert in the field of aging, cancer and nutrition, and serves to shed light upon the century-old, proven science of the effects that cold exposure has on the body.

 Used with permission from Dr. Rhonda Patrick, Ph.D

 Yes.
 Cryotherapy works in many different ways that have positive effects on the body.

 What are the benefits of Cryotherapy?